LibOps/docs/docs/development/cli.md

   -p, --site string          LibOps project/site (default "YOUR-LIBOPS-SITE") -v, --version              version for libops

-Use "libops [command] --help" for more information about a command.
+Use "sitectl [command] --help" for more information about a command.
 ```

 ## Default environment